panacloud/bootcamp-2020/README.md

 We want GitHub Actions workflow that builds a static blog site and deploys on Netlify.
 Our content is hosted on Contentful.
 We would like to rebuild my static site on a normal repository push event, and also via the Contentful webhook whenever our content is updated.
 [Reference 1](https://github.community/t/is-it-possible-to-trigger-a-single-workflow-in-github-actions-from-two-different-events/16120) [Reference 2](https://medium.com/@flawyte/zeit-now-github-action-contentful-webhook-6a697d2053cd)

-## Class 18: The Fourth Generation Application Model - Client Serverless and JAMstack Applications
+## Class 18:  Building Global, Internet-Scale Applications with the Fourth Generation Application Model

 Our JAMStack Client Serverless Model = GitHub Repos + GitHub Actions + Gatsby Apps + Netlify Edge Deployment + Netlify Serverless Functions + FaunaDB